-However, the Enigma implemented a polyalphabetic substitution cipher while today's cipher algorithms combine substitution (or confusion) with permutation (or diffusion), meaning that you can't simply estimate diffuculty of attack by comparing the keyspace.
+However, the Enigma implemented a polyalphabetic substitution cipher while today's cipher algorithms combine substitution (or confusion) with permutation (or diffusion), meaning that you can't simply estimate difficulty of attack by comparing the keyspace.

 The idea of attacking this system would seem to be pretty hopeless.
 However, French intelligence had collected information on the procedures used to encrypt messages, and they passed these along to Polish intelligence and their Biuro Szyfrów or Cipher Bureau.
-The Polish cryptanalysts Marian Rejewski, Jerzy Różycki and Henryk Zygalski managed to reverse-engineer the wiring of the rotors through theoretical mathematics and started breaking Enigma-encrypted messages in December 1932.
+The Polish cryptanalysts Marian Rejewski, Jerzy Różycki and Henryk Zygalski were able to reverse-engineer the wiring of the rotors through theoretical mathematics, and they started breaking Enigma-encrypted messages in December 1932.
 They also designed the Kryptologiczna Bomba or Cryptologic Bomb, a device used to search for Enigma settings.